Redhorse Equestrian Training

 I also see the benefits of dressage training for all disciplines and all breeds.
 In addition to my broad background with hunters/jumpers and combined training, I’ve competed in two limited distance rides with AERC and helped leg up a horse for the Tevis Cup 100 mile endurance race twice.
 Each time the horse finished!
 Keeping an open mind as a trainer and rider allows me to get the most out of each of the lovely animals I’m honored to train and work with.

 P.S.
 I sold Red as a 16 year old to a wonderful family with a talented 10 year old daughter who owned and cared for him for four years.
 I purchased him back as a 20 year old and he’s now in semi-retirement in Florida at my sister’s ranch.
-He's reached the age of 30 and looks fabulous still!
+He reached the age of 32 before he passed.
 Your first horse always has a special place in your heart!